 (5) Subject to this section, where a candidate in an election who is not endorsed as a candidate in the election by a registered political party applies to have the word “Independent” printed adjacent to the applicant’s name on the ballot papers for use in the election that word shall be so printed on those ballot papers.

-(6) Where —

-(a) in accordance with subsection (5), the word “Independent” is printed adjacent to the name of the candidate on ballot papers for use in an election; and
+(6) If each candidate in a group applies under subsection (5), the following requirements apply to the printing of the ballot papers —

-(b) a voting ticket square is printed on those ballot papers in relation to the candidate or in relation to a group in which the candidate is included,
+(a) the word “Independent” must be printed on the ballot papers adjacent to the name of each candidate in that group;

-that word shall also be printed adjacent to that voting ticket square.
+(b) the word “Independent” must be printed on the ballot papers adjacent to the square, if any, printed above the line for that group.

 (7) An application under subsection (5) —